-St Stephen's church
+St Stephen's Church, Norwich

-There was a church dedicated to St Stephen just south west of Norwich Castle since at least the 13th century.
+There was a church dedicated to St Stephen just south-west of Norwich Castle since at least the 13th century.
 The earliest written record we have suggests that a priest of St Stephen's served the inhabitants of the great Norman castle.
-The lower sections of the tower and the walls date to around 1350 but much of the church we see today is the result of a major 16th century rebuilding.
+The lower sections of the tower and the walls date to around 1350 but much of the church we see today is the result of a major 16th-century rebuilding.

 The most striking exterior feature is the tower, made with traditional East Anglian flushwork (with pieces of knapped flint set flush with the wall surface).
-Unusually, the tower is not at the west end of the nave, but rises from the north porch.
+Unusually, the tower is not at the west end of the nave but rises from the north porch.

-The east window gathers together the only fragments of medieval glass to survive the 'Greate Blowe' of 1648, when a nearby Civil War powder magazine exploded.
-The background the the explosion is fascinating; the mayor of Norwich at that time was John Utting, a staunch Royalist who rebuffed reforms of the church and government put forward by Parliament.
+The east window gathers together the only fragments of medieval glass to survive the 'Greate Blowe' of 1648 when a nearby Civil War powder magazine exploded.
+The background to the explosion is fascinating; the mayor of Norwich at that time was John Utting, a staunch Royalist who rebuffed reforms of the church and government put forward by Parliament.

 In the floor of the sanctuary are memorial brasses to the Brasyer family.
 The Brasyers owned a brass and bell foundry and were perhaps the wealthiest parishioners of St Stephens in the 15th century, when they provided two Mayors of Norwich.
 On the sanctuary floor is a brass to Dr Cappe (d. c.
 1530), the vicar who oversaw the chancel reconstruction.

 Another monument is to Samuel Bignold (1791-1875), who founded the Norwich Union Fire Insurance Society, which eventually evolved to become one of the largest insurance companies in Britain (now known as Aviva).
 Bignold's ornate house on Surrey Street (now Surrey House) began as a private dwelling but is now the headquarters of Norwich Union itself.